-As per the Rehabilitation planning schedule, an Annual Rehabilitation and Closure Plan is developed based on LOM and budget assessments to ensure all available rehabilitation is completed as soon as practical.
-Key rehabilitation activities over the next three years include: West Pit - progressive rehabilitation on the Wilton, West North and West South dumps; Carrington Pit - no rehabilitation planned within this domain; Cheshunt Pit - progressive rehabilitation of the east and north facing dump slopes; and Riverview Pit - progressive rehabilitation of the Riverview dump in a southerly direction.
+As per the Rehabilitation Planning Schedule, an Annual Rehabilitation and Closure Plan is developed based on LOM and budget assessments to ensure all available rehabilitation is completed as soon as practical.

+Key rehabilitation activities over the next three years include:

+- West Pit progressive rehabilitation on the Wilton, West North and West South dumps, as well as the progression of Growth Medium Development (GMD) areas to Ecosystem and Land Use Establishment areas on the west facing slopes of West North dump; - Carrington Pit no rehabilitation planned within this domain; - Cheshunt Pit progressive rehabilitation of the east and north facing dump slopes, as well as progression of GMD areas on the eastern slope; and - Riverview Pit progressive rehabilitation of the Riverview dump in a southerly direction.

 It should be noted that the Total New Active Disturbance Area During Reporting Period hectares in this report include rehabilitation disturbance areas.
-The total new and rehabilitation disturbance areas for the next three years are as follows: Year 1 - 384.5ha new disturbance and 16.4ha rehabilitation disturbance; Year 2 - Oha new disturbance and 23.1ha rehabilitation disturbance; Year 3 - Oha new disturbance
+The total new and rehabilitation disturbance areas for the next three years are as follows:

+- Year 1 327.3 ha new disturbance and 180.5ha rehabilitation disturbance - Year 2 56.9 ha new disturbance and 36.0 ha rehabilitation disturbance - Year 3 0 ha new disturbance and 4.9ha rehabilitation disturbance

-Subsidence remediation for underground operations
+Subsidence remediation for underground operations Not applicable.

-Not applicable.